lucacalcaterra/wn-ldapauth-plugin/README.md

 ## Usage
 To install this plugin:

-1. run: **composer require lucacalcaterra/wn-ldap-plugin** and go to step 3 or
+1. run: **composer require lucacalcaterra/wn-ldap-plugin** (--with-all-dependencies if there are dependencies issues) and go to step 3 or
 1. download and extract this archive in /plugins/lucacalcaterra/ldapauth
 2. back to website root and launch: **composer update**